 Other Phi Alpha Theta activities in recent years include:

 Mu Upsilon sponsors ISU Veterans’ Day Ceremony and professional history conferences held on campus in which our members participate.

 Graduate students at ISU whose undergraduate record does not meet the conditions for membership must complete a minimum of 12 graduate semester hours towards their Master's Degree with at least a 3.5 GPA.

 Students may become members of the Mu Upsilon chapter of Phi Alpha Theta once each semester during the chapter's membership drive.
 New members must be inducted through a local Phi Alpha Theta chapter at their respective college or university.
 Individual memberships sent directly to the National Office are not acceptable and will be returned.
 New members receive their Certificates of Membership and their Cords to wear at graduation during their induction ceremony.
 Traditionally, the Phi Alpha Theta Induction Ceremony is part of the History Department's Fall and Spring Awards Ceremonies, since many of our members win History awards, as well.
-A one-time initiation fee of $55.00 per student is payable at the time of application.
-In addition, our local chapter charges dues of $5.00.
+A one-time initiation fee of $70.00 per student is payable at the time of application.
 Thereafter, there are no annual dues or fees.
 The initiation fee includes a membership certificate, a graduation cord, and four issues of the Phi Alpha Theta Journal, The Historian.

 Membership in Phi Alpha theta is a lifelong one.
 Members who wish to continue supporting the honor society may do so by subscribing annually to The Historian and/or to the newsletter.
 These costs and information regarding the organization may be found on the Phi Alpha Theta website.